Kristify/docs/docs/GettingStarted/configuration.md

 The privatekey is the key to your krist wallet.
 This will be used for refunding.
 You should never share this with anyone, nor will Kristify.
-The privatekey is only ever transferred to krist.dev *(the offical krist server)*.
+The privatekey is only ever transferred to krist.dev *(the official krist server)*.

 ### Krist name (`name`)